How to Improve Fleet Utilization?

 What is fleet utilization?

-Fleet utilization involves the measurement of fleet performance or use.
+Fleet capacity utilization (or) fleet utilization involves the measurement of fleet performance and use.

 Therefore, if you ask for a definition, ten fleet managers could possibly come up with ten different answers.
 Fleet utilization is a comparison of demand to fleet capacity.
 Capacity and demand change daily, and hence the approach to manage it varies as well.